-The monitoring activities have been performed independently in order to capture the worstcase scenarios of the vital environmental parameters.
+The monitoring activities have been performed independently in order to capture the worst-case scenarios of the vital environmental parameters.
 The result of the environmental parameters shows that most of the monitored environmental parameters are within the permissible limit of Bangladesh standard.
 A few water quality parameters e.g. EC, TDS and Cl- from RO Plant discharge water and EC value of storm water discharge and COD value of drinking water have been recorded to be higher than the standard limit.
-The night time noise level at the labor shed area, entrance gate in front of Healthcare Center and day time noise level at the major construction yard exceeds the Bangladesh national standard.
+The night time and day time noise level at the labor shed area exceeds the Bangladesh national standard.